Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

         * "spawn_ghost", //Spawns the ghost hiding in this furniture.

     //non-default setup
+    animation:{ //Animation info.
+        namespace:"luigis_mansion", //The namespace of the animation to use.
+Default = luigis_mansion. id:"idle", //The namespace of the animation to use.
+Default = idle. progress:X, //The progress the animation already has on the first tick.
+Default = 0. frozen:1b //Whether or not the animation is frozen.
+Default = 0b.
+    },
+    no_ai:1b, //Whether this furniture's AI is disabled.
+Default = 0b.
     <type>_elemental_source:{ //Elemental source data, can only be applied to furniture supporting that elemental type.
 Not provided means it's not an elemental source.
 Default = none.
         always_spawn:1b, //When set the elemental ghost spawns regardless of distance.
 Default = 0b. must_vacuum:1b, //When set the elemental ghost only pops up when vacuuming nearby.
 Ignored if always_spawn is set.
 Default = 0b.